mozzius/community-handles/README.md

 ## How do I host my own community handle tool?

 If you want to set up your own community handle for your own community, you can use this tool.
 It's free and open source, and you can host it yourself.
-If it's a bit too technical for you, you can [use our hosted version](https://swifties.social/get-your-own).

-Otherwise, follow these instructions for the easiest way to set up your own community handle tool.

 > These instructions assume you have a basic understanding of Git, GitHub, and Vercel.
 It not the only way to host it (it's just a Next.js app) but it is probably the simplest way.